-After being absent from the New Forest for 120 years, there are now over 40 pairs of Goshawks living in the New Forest.
+After being absent from the New Forest for 120 years, there are now around 45 pairs of Goshawks living in the New Forest.

 The New Forest is famous for its animals, from the forest ponies and cattle that graze on it to the deer first established here for Royal parties to hunt.
 But there are many other less well-seen creatures that call the Forest home including one of the UK’s most elusive birds of prey – the goshawk or so-called ‘Phantom of the Forest’.

-Goshawks, one of England’s larger birds of prey, returned to the New Forest in 2002 after a 120 year absence.
-Since then we have been working hard to learn more about these raptors and help to ensure that they are able to breed successfully.
+Goshawks were absent from the New Forest for 120 years, only returning in 2002 when a single pair settled here again.
+Since then, a team at Forestry England have been working hard to learn more about these raptors and help to ensure that they are able to breed successfully.

 "We are constantly learning more about these incredible birds and understanding the important role they play in the life of the forest.
 I am fascinated by how goshawks and other forest raptors utilise the woods we manage and find the levels that enable them to co-exist alongside each other." - Andy Page.